BePo: Dual Representation for 3D Occupancy Prediction: Related Work

 \subsection{Set Prediction for 3D perception}

-Direct set prediction with transformers~\cite{vaswani2017attention,dosovitskiy2020image,letourneau2024padre} for perception tasks was first introduced in DETR~\cite{carion2020end}.
+Direct set prediction with transformers~\cite{vaswani2017attention,dosovitskiy2020image,letourneau2024padre} for perception tasks was first introduced in DETR~\cite{carion2020end} for object detection.
 Follow-up works like~\cite{wang2022detr3d,liu2022petr,liu2023sparsebev,lin2022sparse4d} further advanced this technique for 3D object detection and demonstrated compelling results.
-Witnessing such success, ~\cite{tang2024sparseocc,wang2024opus} adapted such set prediction paradigm for 3D occupancy prediction, demonstrating the common pipeline of explicit space modeling (\textit{e.g.}, dense grids) followed by classification is not the only way.
-Such sparse points based methods allow a spatially adaptive scene representation but still not as efficient when representing large surfaces compared to BEV-based methods~\cite{harley2023simple,yu2023flashocc}.
-In light of these observations, we propose to fuse learned 3D point features with BEV features through cross attention, effectively harnessing the flexibility of sparse point representation and equipping BEV representation with more 3D awareness while maintaining high efficiency.
+Witnessing such success, ~\cite{tang2024sparseocc,wang2024opus} adapted such set prediction paradigm for 3D occupancy prediction, demonstrating the common pipeline of constructing dense grids followed by classification is not the only way.
+Inspired by the impressive success of 3D Gaussian Splatting~\cite{kerbl20233d,kerbl2024hierarchical} for scene reconstruction~\cite{charatan2024pixelsplat,chen2024mvsplat,szymanowicz2024splatter}, another line of research extends points to 3D Gaussians for occupancy prediction~\cite{huang2024gaussianformer,huang2025gaussianformer,chambon2025gaussrender,jiang2025gausstr,boeder2025gaussianflowocc,shi2025odg}.
+In particular, GaussTR~\cite{jiang2025gausstr} and GaussianFlowOcc~\cite{boeder2025gaussianflowocc} employs a single transformer to predict the respective Gaussian properties from sparse queries, albeit can only handle small number of Gaussians limiting model capability.
+ODG~\cite{shi2025odg} extends to a multi-stage coarse-to-fine prediction paradigm that further improved results.